babenkoivan/telegram-notifications/README.md

 curl https://api.telegram.org/bot<your_token_here>/getUpdates
 ```

-You will receive json in return:
+You will receive a JSON in return:

 ```
 {